du-hr/ECSE_331_Electronics/README.md

 # ECSE-331-Lab-3
 ONLY Commit the files you see here to this github repository.
-Do not add any other files such as .aux files or .DS_store
+Do not add any other files such as main.aux, main.log, or .DS_store